Wedding Rehearsal Dinner & Welcome Party FAQs: Expert Planning Advice

 Do kids come to the rehearsal dinner?

 Yes, if the wedding is family-friendly, kids are usually included in the rehearsal dinner, if they or their parents have a role at the wedding ceremony, such as a ring bearer or the child of a bridesmaid.
 Plan fun activities to keep them engaged.
 See our full list of activities for kids at the rehearsal dinner and shop our collection of kid-approved rehearsal dinner games and decor.
+Also, here is more advice on how to make the rehearsal dinner kid-friendly.

 Should rehearsal dinners include plus-ones?